khushi4541/khushi-parekh-capstone/Capstone Proposal.md

 ## Overview

 LevelUp is an interactive and social habit tracker app that allows users to build and maintain healthy habits while staying motivated through social engagement.
-Users can track their progress, add friends, view each other’s achievements, and send motivational messages to create a supportive community.
+Users can track their progress, add friends, view each other’s achievements, and have some friendly competition.

 ### Problem Space